 Guests can play traditional games like slots, Blackjack, Craps, English Roulette, and Texas Poker Hold’em.
 Additionally, you can try your hand at something new like the French Roulette table or the Punto Banco table.

 The Salle Medicin is a private space where over-the-top galas, dinners, and concerts are held.
 The Salle Europe is the grand showcase of the casino spaces with an elegant lounge bar, music, and bustling gaming tables.
 The Salle des Amériques and the Salle Renaissance are filled with the blinking neon and the tinkling noise of winning slot machines.
-The Salle Blanche, the ultimate in gaming rooms, is for the casino’s high-roller VIPs.
+The Salle Blanche, the ultimate in rooms for gaming, is for the casino’s high-roller VIPs.
 It takes gambling the night away to a brand new level.

 There is no need to feel out of place in the opulently decorated casino.
 They happily take everyone’s money!
 Visitors are expected to be courteous and well-mannered during the morning visits and while gaming.
 You do, however, see plenty of awestruck tourists along with seasoned gamblers occupying the casino floor.